eong93/GBDXMaps.github.io/_posts/2016-9-30-create-task.md

 ```

-We review the four parts of this definition below.
+We review the five parts of this definition below.

 <b>Task properties</b>:

 ```
 {
     "name": "hello-gbdx",
+    "version":"0.0.1",
     "description": "Writes list of the input file names and a user defined message to output file out.txt.", "properties": {
         "isPublic": true,